 We’ve all seen comedy shows that involved a person stepping on a banana peel and staging an elaborate, exaggerated fall – but senior falls are undoubtedly no laughing matter.
 The truth is, falls are the #1 cause of both extreme injury and death in seniors, with millions of seniors falling each and every year.
 And as the vast majority of elderly falls occur right inside the home, it’s essential to go through your senior loved ones’ home environment with a fine tooth comb to take all necessary fall precautions to reduce the chance of a fall.

-Grace Home Care, professional providers of in-home senior care in Topeka, provides the following recommendations to get you started:
+Grace Home Care, professional providers of caregivers Topeka families trust, provides the following recommendations to get you started:

 - Explore every room of the home from the viewpoint of an older adult.
 Imagine trying to steer a wheelchair or walker through paths to different high-use objects: the TV set, fridge, table lamps, etc. Is there adequate space to reach these destinations without bumping into obstructions?
 Are there cords, throw rugs, or other inconspicuous objects on the floor that could be difficult to notice and/or step/wheel across?